Sbairamian/Active-Directory-Virtualization/#README.txt

 Setup involves the following steps:

-Setup of Windows Server on Virtual Box
+-Setup of Windows Server on Virtual Box
-Creating Domain and Setting up IP Address
+-Creating Domain and Setting up IP Address
-Setup of Windows 10 Virtual Machine
+-Setup of Windows 10 Virtual Machine
-Connecting Windows 10 to the Domain
+-Connecting Windows 10 to the Domain

 # 2. Reference Images

-Reference images are included in instructions.
+-Reference images are included in instructions.
-They can be accessed from Active Directory Images Folder References will be written in parenthesis - (Ref. xxxxxxx.jpg)
+-They can be accessed from Active Directory Images Folder -References will be written in parenthesis - (Ref. xxxxxxx.jpg)

 ## Useful Links